 V.F.5.
 A utility shall not share or subsidize costs, fees, or payments with its affiliates associated with research and development activities or investment in advanced technology research.

-SoCalGas does not share R&D activities or subsidize costs, fees or payments with affiliates for such activities or investment.
-This does not apply to affiliates that are formed as part of CPUC-funded utility R&D program activities.
+SoCalGas does not share R&D activities or subsidize costs, fees or payments with affiliates for such activities or investments.

 V.G.1.
 Employees